KanghyunJeon/github-slack-id-mapper-action/README.md

     In this case, KanghyunJeon will return `<@UUABCDEFG>` <br/>
 Ex) if not, 'github-user-id' will be returned.
     In this case, KanghyunJeon
+Ex) If `github-user-ids` is used, a comma-separated string of mapped IDs will be returned.
+    Input: `github-user-ids: 'KanghyunJeon,non-existent-user'`
+    Output: `<@UUABCDEFG>,non-existent-user`

 <br/>